gentoo-mirror/pg_overlay/README.md

-What you can find in mt repository:
+What you can find in my repository:

 1 - Firefox with PGO & Privacy patches by Wilco